ibm-cloud-docs/power-iaas/managing_events_logs.md

     {: class="simple-tab-table"}
     {: caption="Table 1.
 Notification toggle button options" caption-side="top"}
     {: #noti-toggle}
-4. When the notification toggle is set to on, you can further toggle the workspace notification button to on or off based on your requirements.
+4. When the **Show notifications based on the settings below** button toggle is set to on, you can further toggle the **Show for events requested by others** button to on or off based on your requirements.
     | Toggle workspace notification button status |	Description |
     |---------|----------|
     | On | Shows notification based on events requested/performed by concurrent users in the same workspace. |